 MPS II, also known as Hunter Syndrome, is an X-linked recessive genetic LSD caused by a single gene defect leading to a deficiency in the enzyme IDS.
-IDS is essential for the breakdown of the glycosaminoglycans, or GAGs, heparan and dermatan sulfate, and its deficiency results in a toxic accumulation of these GAGs and perturbed lysosomal function (Figure 16).
+IDS is essential for the breakdown of the glycosaminoglycans, or GAGs, heparan and dermatan sulfate, and its deficiency results in a toxic accumulation of these GAGs and perturbed lysosomal function (Figure 19).
 Clinical features of MPS II include an enlarged spleen and liver, hearing loss, respiratory tract and cardiac dysfunction, and skeletal abnormalities.
 Approximately two-thirds of patients suffer from the neuropathic form of the disease, which is characterized by intellectual disability and a progressive cognitive decline that emerges between three and five years of age.

-Figure 16: Lack of the lysosomal enzyme IDS results in GAG accumulation leading to lysosomal dysfunction and MPS II (Hunter Syndrome), which is characterized by a range of symptoms including neuronal degeneration.
-Treatment with ETV:IDS should promote GAG processing and rescue neurons from degeneration.
+Figure 19: Lack of the lysosomal enzyme IDS results in GAG accumulation leading to lysosomal dysfunction and MPS II (Hunter Syndrome), which is characterized by a range of symptoms including neuronal degeneration.
+ETV:IDS is designed to promote GAG processing in the brain and reduce neuronal degeneration.